Magic Grants for Ada Comstock Scholars

 Although she never attended Smith, Helen Gurley Brown long expressed an affinity with the college's commitment to educating women with diverse life experiences.
 Her papers are part of the college's Sophia Smith Collection of women's history manuscripts.
 Before she died in August 2012, Brown was made an honorary member of the Smith College Class of 1962, in recognition of the publication that year of her groundbreaking book Sex and the Single Girl.

 Current Adas and those within two years of graduation are eligible to apply for the grants.
-Applications will be considered on a rolling basis; amounts of several thousand dollars up to $25,000 may be appropriate.
+Applications will be considered on a rolling basis.

 A committee coordinated by the Dean of the College will review applications, awarding them based on the project's potential to make a transformative difference in the life of the student or alumna and to advance her academic program or career goals.